 When determining the first two conditions you must include staff, turnover and balance sheets of any linked companies (>50% parent and subsidiaries) and a proportion of staff, turnover and balance sheets of any partner companies (>25% share holdings).

 SME’s may deduct an additional 130% of qualifying expenditure and if loss making may make a tax credit claim of 14.5% of the surrenderable loss.
 (The relief rates are 130% and 14.5% respectively for expenditure incurred before 01 April 2023).

-From 01 April 2020 the tax credit will be capped at three times the Company’s total Pay As You Earn (PAYE) and NICs Liability for the year.
+It has been announced that the tax credit will be capped at £20,000 plus three times the Company’s total Pay As You Earn (PAYE) and NICs Liability for the year.
 The cap will come into effect for accounting periods beginning on or after 1 April 2021.

 The RDEC scheme is available to all companies engaged in R&D including those SME’s disqualified for receiving state aid or performing subcontracted work.

 The scheme provides a taxable 20% (13% on expenditure before 1 April 2023) credit on qualifying expenditure and may result in a cash credit depending on the company’s individual circumstances.
 There is a prescribed method for applying the tax credit and it is important this is done correctly as it can impact future tax years.

 In order to qualify as R&D expenditure an expense must fit exactly into one of a number of categories HMRC has set.
 The most common ones are: